scx1332/yagna_provider_testground/yapapi-volumes-benchmark/Readme.md

 yagna payment fund
 ```

 It should get you GLMs and ETH from faucet.
+If faucet fails, you have to tranfer tokens to your test account manually.

 ```
 poetry run python volume_benchmark.py